Dallas vs Park City

 Which city has higher STR taxes — Dallas or Park City?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Park City charges ~8.6% combined (state + local sales + 1% municipal TRT + 0.32% state TRT).
-Compare the full breakdown in the table above.
+Notably, Park City benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?